apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 Since Oak 1.6 the index definitions are cloned upon reindexing and stored in a hidden structure.
 For further incremental indexing and for query plan calculation the stored index definition is used.
-So any changes done post reindex to index definition would not be applicable untill a reindex is done.
+So any changes done post reindex to index definition would not be applicable until a reindex is done.

 There would be some cases where changes in index definition does not require a reindex.
-For e.g. if a new property is being introduced in content model and no prior content exist with such a property then its safe to index such a property without doing a reindex.
+For e.g. if a new property is being introduced in content model and no prior content exist with such a property then it's safe to index such a property without doing a reindex.
 For such cases user must follow below steps

 1. Make the required changes
 2. Set `refresh` property to `true` in index definition node
 3. Save the changes

-On next async indexing cycle this flag would be pickedup and stored index definition would be refreshed.
+On next async indexing cycle this flag would be picked up and stored index definition would be refreshed.
 _Post this the flag would be automatically removed and a log message would be logged_.
 You would also see a log message like below